 Easy enough!
 So now that you know the lingo, let's find out what each brush is meant for!

-round or pointed tip. good for: sketching, outlining, detailed work, controlled washes, filling in small areas. creates thin to thick lines - thin at the tip, becoming wider the more its pressed down.. use with thinned paint rather than thick paint. |
+Good for: sketching, outlining, detailed work, controlled washes, filling in small areas. creates thin to thick lines - thin at the tip, becoming wider the more its pressed down.. use with thinned paint rather than thick paint.

-narrower than the round paintbrush. has sharply pointed tip. good for: fine details and lines, delicate areas, spotting and retouching. |
+Good for: fine details and lines, delicate areas, spotting and retouching.

-square end, with medium to long hairs. good for: bold strokes, washes, filling wide spaces, impasto. can use edge for fine lines, straight edges and stripes. long haired flat brushes are ideal for varnishing. |
+Good for: bold strokes, washes, filling wide spaces, impasto. can use edge for fine lines, straight edges and stripes. long haired flat brushes are ideal for varnishing.

-flat with edges curved inward at tip, with shortish hairs. good for: short controlled strokes. thick, heavy color. better for working up close rather than holding the brush at a distance from the canvas. |
+Good for: short controlled strokes. thick, heavy color. better for working up close rather than holding the brush at a distance from the canvas.

-flat and oval-shaped end with medium to long hairs. good for: blending, soft rounded edges like flower petals. this brush is sort of a combination of the rounds (because they can be used for detail) and flat (becuase they can cover more space than round). |
+Good for: blending, soft rounded edges like flower petals. this brush is sort of a combination of the rounds (because they can be used for detail) and flat (because they can cover more space than round).

-flat, spread hairs. good for: natural hairs are good for smoothing, blending, and feathering. synthetic hairs are better for textural effects, clouds, and leaves on trees. for acrylics, use strong and sturdy one, otherwise the hairs will clump when paint is added. |
+good for: natural hairs are good for smoothing, blending, and feathering. synthetic hairs are better for textural effects, clouds, and leaves on trees. for acrylics, use strong and sturdy one, otherwise the hairs will clump when paint is added.

-round, hairs shorter in length. shorter handle. good for: details and short strokes. holds more color than you might think! |
+Good for: details and short strokes. holds more color than you might think!

 Art is Fun Paintbrush Guide